IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 - As a user, I want to sign up for the page so I can log in into the application
 - As a user, I want to give my username, password currency during the registration
-- As a user, I want to check whether
 - As a user, I want to give my currency from the given list
     - The username is unique and get back toast message
     - The username character is more than 5 character and get back error message